plone-ve/training/mastering-plone/eggs1.rst

 We are going to use `bobtemplates.plone <https://pypi.python.org/pypi/bobtemplates.plone>`_ to create a skeleton package.
 You only need to fill in the blanks.

-:py:mod:`bobtemplates.plone` offers several Plone-specific templates for :py:mod:`mr.bob`, a projekt template builder similar to :py:mod:`cookiecutter`.
+:py:mod:`bobtemplates.plone` offers several Plone-specific templates for :py:mod:`mr.bob`, a project template builder similar to :py:mod:`cookiecutter`.

 Enter the :file:`src` directory (*src* is short for *sources*) and call a script called :command:`mrbob` from our buildout's :file:`bin` directory: